zeal-md/mighty/README.md

 <h1 align="center"> GILBERT Md </h1>
-<p align="center"> Introducing Gilbert_Md, It is designed to bring a whole new level of excitement to your boring WhatsApp use.ivo tuh maumbwa😂😂</p>
+<p align="center"> Introducing Gilbert_Md, It is designed to bring a whole new level of excitement to your boring WhatsApp use.Hivo tu maumbwa 😂😂</p>

 <p align="center">
   <a href="https://youtube.com/@Gilbertkyalo">